2. When does my FSA become effective?

 This can be done by the following methods:

 Your Health Savings Account allows you to save pre-tax income that you can use to pay for qualified short- and long-term medical expenses.
 It complements your High-Deductible Health Plan, giving you an additional method to save specifically for healthcare costs.

 Exceptions: Other health insurance does not include coverage for the following: accidents, dental care, disability, long-term care, and vision care.
 Workers’ compensation, specified disease, and fixed indemnity coverage is permitted.

-4. How much can I contribute to my HSA?
+4. How much can I contribute to my HSA for 2018?